josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 While the design of the website might conjure a small toy store more than a serious international keyboard manufacturer, the Glove80 is no toy, and MoErgo does indeed take it very seriously.
 (Join the Discord and you'll find the founders regularly responding to questions and issues.)

 MoErgo goes to great lengths to explain how and why they landed on the Glove80's design, and it shows.
-This doesn't feel like a cool keyboard with "ergonomics" slapped on as an afterthought selling point, just because it can tent a little (looking at you, Moonlander).
+This doesn't feel like a cool keyboard with "ergonomics" slapped on as an afterthought selling point, just because it can tent a little. [_Side-eyes ZSA_]

 The Glove80 genuinely feels as though every decision was in service to ergonomics first and foremost, and everything else was secondary.